 Associate Director, Employer Relations - 501717

-As a senior member of the Employer Relations team, the Associate Director will provide leadership for the University of Richmond's employer recruitment program (on campus interviewing, information sessions, employer brand marketing, etc.), including evaluation, outcome measurement, and recruitment statistics and data; develop and steward relationships with employers to increase recruiting opportunities and outcomes for students; establish and maintain campus recruiting policies for students, employers, faculty and staff; and support the broader goals of the Office of Alumni & Career Services ("OACS").
+As a member of the Employer Relations team, the Associate Director, Employer Relations will provide leadership of the employer recruitment program; develop and expand relationships with employers to increase recruiting opportunities and outcomes; establish and maintain campus recruiting policies; supervise the Assistant Director, Employer Relations; and support implantation of the broader goals and strategic initiatives of Alumni and Career Services (ACS) and the Advancement Division

 Employer Development and Relationship Management